fullstack-67/auth-express/README.md

+# Auth-MPA - V1

+- Multi-page app (using HTMX) to demonstrate authentical/authorization.

+- Use `commonjs` module.

 # Note

 - I have to use `nanoid@3.X` because of the lack of commonjs support.
 I tried following this [post](https://stackoverflow.com/q/70800567), but it was not working.